jKayquePereira/odin-landing-page/README.md

-# odin-landing-page
+# projeto: Landing Page
-projeto de landing page do the odin project
+Projeto do currículo do The Odin Project